Notenoughmail/notenoughmail.github.io/kubejs_tfc/1.20.1/bindings/climate.md

 - `.getFogginess(level: Level, pos: BlockPos)`{: .language-javascript }: Returns the current air fog value at the given level and position
 - `.getWaterFogginess(level: Level, pos: BlockPos)`{: .language-javascript }: Returns the current water fog value at the given level and position
 - `.getWindVector(level: Level, pos: BlockPos)`{: .language-javascript }: Returns the current `Vec2` wend vector at the given level and position
-- `.isWarmEnoughToRain(level: Level, pos: BlockPos)`{: .language-javascript }: Returns `true` if it is currently warm enough to rain at the given level and position
+- `.isWarmEnoughToRain(level: Level, pos: BlockPos)`{: .language-javascript }: Returns `true`{:.p} if it is currently warm enough to rain at the given level and position

 ## Example